zainabmelh/guide-articles/video-categories/discrete-mathematics/scripts/sets-set-operators.md

 	“The intersection of A and B” is denoted by A∩B. By definition, A∩B = {q : q∈A and q∈B}.
 	Therefore, A∩B = {2}.

-	“The difference of A and B” is denoted by A∖B. By definition, A∖B = {r : r∈A and r∉B}.
+	“The difference of A and B” is denoted by A∖B. By definition, A∖B = {r∈A : r∉B}.
 	Therefore, A∖B = {1,3} and B∖A = {4,x,y}

 	“The symmetric difference of A and B” is denoted by A∆B or A⊕B = (A∖B) ∪ (B∖A).